grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -ingester.availability-zone
   [availability_zone: <string> | default = ""]

-  # Unregister from the ring upon clean shutdown.
-It can be useful to disable
+  # (advanced) Unregister from the ring upon clean shutdown.
+It can be useful to
-  # for rolling restarts with consistent naming in conjunction with
+  # disable for rolling restarts with consistent naming in conjunction with
   # -distributor.extend-writes=false.
   # CLI flag: -ingester.unregister-on-shutdown
   [unregister_on_shutdown: <boolean> | default = true]

-  # When enabled the readiness probe succeeds only after all instances are
+  # (advanced) When enabled the readiness probe succeeds only after all
-  # ACTIVE and healthy in the ring, otherwise only the instance itself is
+  # instances are ACTIVE and healthy in the ring, otherwise only the instance
-  # checked.
-This option should be disabled if in your cluster multiple
+  # itself is checked.
+This option should be disabled if in your cluster
-  # instances can be rolled out simultaneously, otherwise rolling updates may be
+  # multiple instances can be rolled out simultaneously, otherwise rolling
-  # slowed down.
+  # updates may be slowed down.
   # CLI flag: -ingester.readiness-check-ring-health
   [readiness_check_ring_health: <boolean> | default = true]